Skip to content

 Pattern Description

-This is a highly practical combination pattern: a relaxed atomic counter for statistics (not requiring precise synchronization), plus an acquire-release atomic flag for notification.
-A typical scenario is a task queue—worker threads fetch and execute tasks from the queue, increment the counter after completing each task, and set the flag to notify the main thread when all are done.
+This is a very practical combination pattern: a relaxed atomic counter for statistics (no precise synchronization needed), plus a acquire-release atomic flag for notification.
+A typical scenario is a task queue—worker threads take tasks from a queue to execute, increment the counter after each task completes, and set the flag to notify the main thread when all are done.

 cpp